Lab Alumni

 Ph.D.
 Students

-• Brie Edwards (co-supervised) – Temporal change in crayfish communities and links to a changing environment
+• Brie Edwards – Temporal change in crayfish communities and links to a changing environment

 • Lifei Wang – Species distribution modeling: Implications of modeling approaches, biotic effects, sample size, and detection limit

-• YingMing Zhao (co-supervised) – Climate and dynamics of walleye (Sander vitreus, formerly Stizostedion vitreum) populations in North America
+• Yingming Zhao – Climate and dynamics of walleye populations in North America

 Post-doctoral Fellows